 Diagnosis and Treatment of Pancreatic Cancer

-In October 2011, Apple founder Steve Jobs died at age 56 after a seven-year battle with pancreatic cancer, and as a result, patients are asking me about this disease.
-Jobs announced he had pancreatic cancer in 2004, battled the disease for years, and resigned as CEO of Apple in August 2011.
+While pancreatic cancer is rare, a few high profile cases have given it public attention.
+In October 2011, Apple founder Steve Jobs died at age 56 after a seven-year battle with an unusual type of pancreatic cancer.
 Actor Patrick Swayze died from pancreatic cancer in September 2009.
-While pancreatic cancer is not one of the most common forms of cancer, it can be considered one of the most deadly because it is aggressive, spreads rapidly and thus often not diagnosed until it is in later stages, and few treatment options exist.
+While pancreatic cancer is not one of the most common forms of cancer, it can be considered one of the most deadly because it is aggressive, spreads rapidly, and is thus often not diagnosed until it is in later stages; few treatment options exist.

 Today pancreatic cancer can be cured if it is found early enough and a patient can undergo aggressive surgery using a Whipple procedure (pancreatoduodenectomy) or a variant thereof.
 Recovery time from this procedure takes several weeks.
 Unfortunately the disease is rarely found at such an early stage.
 Only about 25% to 30% are cured by such a surgery even at the earliest stages.

 Locally advanced pancreatic cancer cannot be operated upon for cure, but a combination of chemotherapy drugs and radiation can prolong survival out to about 18 to 20 months for many patients.

 Metastatic or widespread pancreatic cancer is incurable as well, and can be rapidly fatal.
 Today combinations of chemotherapy drugs are benefiting about 25% of patients and can prolong survival by a few months.
 The treatment of this illness remains a subject of active research through clinical trials.